AionSystem/VERITAS/README.md

 const result = await CERTUS.score(report, nearby, useModel);
 ```

+**Why this is treated as a first-class hazard, not a footnote:** this failure mode is silent and maximally latent — a mis-integrated deployment would render a normal-looking map where every score is a placeholder, and responders could triage on mock data without any visible error.
+Two mitigations apply:

+1. **Immediate (this version):** every mock-scored output is labeled as mock in its score object and UI display, and this note documents the single-line check as the first diagnostic step for any integration.
+2. **Declared engineering priority (next engine revision):** the scoring path (`REAL` vs `MOCK`) will be stamped **inside the integrity seal itself**, so any sealed dataset is cryptographically self-identifying about which pipeline produced it — a mock-scored export becomes detectable by any downstream verifier, not just by reading the UI.

-This is a single-line integration fix.
-If scored outputs are unexpectedly returning mock results in production, this is the first thing to check.
+If scored outputs are unexpectedly returning mock results in production, the missing `await` is the first thing to check.

 [![↑ Back to Table of Contents](https://img.shields.io/badge/↑_Back_to-Table_of_Contents-374151?style=flat-square)](#table-of-contents)